BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-19-switching-from-babel-to-swc.md

 <br />

-**Babel is the first JavaScript transpiler**, created to enable developers to write modern JavaScript code that could run in older browsers.
-Our project has relied on nearly **10 years of Babel**, a solid choice built on robustness and flexibility.
+**Babel is the first JavaScript transpiler**, created to enable developers to write modern JavaScript code that could run in older browsers. **Our project, [now over 10 years old](https://tech.bedrockstreaming.com/comment-ne-pas-jeter-son-application-frontend-tout-les-deux-ans), has relied on Babel from the start**, a solid choice built on robustness and flexibility.
 Being a 10-year-old tool is both a curse and a blessing!
 Because of its huge community, Babel can do almost anything: for nearly every need, there is a well-maintained and documented plugin available, and when you need to go off the beaten path, its API allows very specific and custom transformations.
 For a long time, this foundation was a real advantage, reliable, extensible, and almost indispensable for handling the transpilation of a complex project.

 In Babel, all transformations happen through **presets** and **plugins**.

 > ℹ️ **Plugins** are pieces of code which perform a single transformation on a piece of code.
 A typical Babel pipeline consists of several plugins which sequentially transform the input source code.

 > ℹ️ **Presets** are plugins that are grouped together for convenience in order to fill a more general use case.
-For example, @babel/preset-env compiles modern JavaScript for the targeted browsers, `@babel/preset-react` handles JSX, and `@babel/preset-typescript` transpiles TypeScript.
+For example, `@babel/preset-env` compiles modern JavaScript for the targeted browsers, `@babel/preset-react` handles JSX, and `@babel/preset-typescript` transpiles TypeScript.
 Each of those presets actually return a group of individual plugins, which are then applied sequentially to transform the code.

 The architecture of Babel allows us to enable different sets of plugins depending on the environment to achieve optimal bundle size/build time/developer experience.
 For instance, on top of all the traditional transformations (TypeScript, JSX, preset-env…), here are some plugins we enable only conditionally: